 Grades K-2: Whole Group Enrichment Program

-The G/T Specialist designs whole group enrichment lessons emphasizing creativity, problem solving, logic, and critical/reflective thinking.
-All K-2 students receive weekly enrichment lessons.
-One lesson per week is delivered by the G/T Specialist.
+The G/T Teacher designs whole group enrichment lessons emphasizing creativity, problem solving, logic, and critical/reflective thinking.
+All K-2 students receive enrichment lessons provided to classroom teachers by the G/T Specialist.

 Grades 3-6: Pull Out Program

 Students are pulled-out of the elective class-room for one hour 2 times a week and 30 minutes on Fridays.
 Students are not required to make up work missed while attending their G/T class.
 At this level, the gifted and talented teacher aims to enrich or extend the curriculum taught in the regular classroom.
 Content may be remediated, accelerated, or enriched using basic or more complex curriculum for gifted students.

 - Critical Thinking Skills: analysis, synthesis, evaluation, logical reasoning, inference, problem-solving, interpretation, and decision making

 - Creative Thinking Skills: flexibility, originality, elaboration, curiosity, imagination, and risk-taking

 - Independent and Group Investigation Skills: questioning, listening, information gathering, organiza-tion, and product development

 - Personal Growth Skills: self-concept, interpersonal relations, coping with failure, communication, and personal decision making